Skip to content

 The wallet stores your keys in encrypted form.
 In addition, the keys that the node uses in-memory to participate in consensus can be separated from other keys.

-Your Stake is defined by a consensus key and an owner.
+Your stake is defined by a consensus key and an owner.
 The owner is by default the same key, but can also be a contract or separate key.
 Your Public Balance is held by a key too, the same goes for the private, shielded Balance.

 1. If your owner key is set to a different key, no one is able to unstake, stake or withdraw using your consensus key.